offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   When an AMS 2 Pro unit is connected, the unit's motor pushes filament into the filament buffer thereby storing a small buffer of filament.
 When the extruder consumes the filament in the filament buffer, the filament buffer slides backward.
 A sensor in the filament buffer feeds back to the AMS 2 Pro unit's motor to control filament feeding speed.

   When the external spool holder is used, the buffer acts as an entanglement sensor.
-When the spool is tangled, the tension of the extruder pulling is detected by the filament buffer thereby cause the print to pause and the user to be prompted.
+When the spool is tangled, the tension of the extruder pulling is detected by the filament buffer thereby causing the print to pause and the user to be prompted.

   ![filament buffer and TPU inlet placement](tpu_inlet.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`